What are the 3 main degrees of Freemasonry?

 After the qualification procedure, there is a secret ballot in which the lodge members accept or reject your membership.

 All in all, you begin your first journey in Entered Apprentice by learning about the basics and showing dedication.
-You also do the study of the lodge and comprehend its working.
+You also take part in the study of the lodge and comprehend its workings.

 What do you study in Entered Apprentice?

-You study and do many things in the first degree:
+You study and do many things in the first degree, some of them are:

 - Learn the language of Freemasonry.